-§ 451.
+§ 45.
 Restrictions in event of suspicion and outbreak of infectious animal disease

-- (1) In the event of suspicion or diagnosis of an infectious animal disease, the Veterinary and Food Board may, for the purpose of controlling the spread of the infectious animal disease, impose the following restrictions provided for in the infectious animal disease control rules or in the relevant legislation of the European Union or in the principles, methods, recommendations and guidelines of the International Office of Epizootics: - 1) restriction on the carriage of animals susceptible to infectious animal diseases and other animals and on the carriage and handling of products derived from these animals; - 2) restriction on the carriage and handling of feedingstuffs, litter, waste, equipment and other objects or materials carrying infection, on the movement of people and trucks and on other relevant activities. - (2) In addition to the restrictions provided for in subsection (1) of this section, an animal may be designated for slaughter or killing and equipment or other objects, feedingstuffs, packaging materials, milk and eggs carrying infection may be designated for destruction. - (3) The Veterinary and Food Board will decide on the imposition of the restrictions provided for in subsections (1) and (2) of this section, taking into account the results of the risk analysis and determining the scope of application of the restriction.
-In the event of designation of an animal for slaughter or killing, the designated stunning and killing instrument and the designated stunning and killing method will be determined. - (4) The Veterinary and Food Board will decide on the termination of the restriction on the basis of the results of a risk analysis carried out following the last disease case or disinfection, but not before the expiry of the term specified in the relevant infections animal disease control rules. - (5) The decision specified in subsections (3) and (4) of this section will be delivered to the keeper of animals by post or against signature without delay, but not later than on the third working days after making the decision.
-[RT I 2009, 64, 422 entry into force 01.01.2010]
+- (1) In the event of suspicion or diagnosis of an infectious animal disease, the Veterinary and Food Board may, for the purpose of controlling the spread of the infectious animal disease, impose the following restrictions provided for in the infectious animal disease control rules or in the relevant legislation of the European Union or in the principles, methods, recommendations and guidelines of the International Office of Epizootics: - 1) restriction on the carriage of animals susceptible to infectious animal diseases and other animals and on the carriage and handling of products derived from these animals; - 2) restriction on the carriage and handling of feedingstuffs, litter, waste, equipment and other objects or materials carrying infection, on the movement of people and trucks and on other relevant activities.
+[RT I, 16.06.2016, 3 - entry into force 26.06.2016] - (2) In addition to the restrictions provided for in subsection (1) of this section, an animal may be designated for slaughter or killing and equipment or other objects, feedingstuffs, packaging materials, milk and eggs carrying infection may be designated for destruction. - (3) The Veterinary and Food Board will decide on the imposition of the restrictions provided for in subsections (1) and (2) of this section, taking into account the results of the risk analysis and determining the scope of application of the restriction.
+In the event of designation of an animal for slaughter or killing, the designated stunning and killing instrument and the designated stunning and killing method will be determined. - (4) The Veterinary and Food Board will decide on the termination of the restriction after the fulfilment of the requirements established in the infectious animal disease control rules or relevant legislation of the European Union.

+(5) The decision specified in subsections (3) and (4) of this section will be delivered to the keeper of animals by post or against signature without delay, but not later than on the third working days after making the decision.
+[RT I 2009, 64, 422 - entry into force 01.01.2010]

-§ 452.
+§ 45.
 Differences of imposition of restrictions

-(1) In the event specified in the relevant infectious animal disease control rules, the Veterinary and Food Board may, based on the results of a risk analysis, decide on the differences of the imposition of the restrictions established on the basis of subsections 451(1) and (2) of this Act, specifying the scope of application of the difference.

-(2) At the request of the law enforcement authority specified in subsection 51 (2) of this Act, a person will submit to the authority the decision specified in subsection (1) of this section or an officially certified copy thereof.
+- (1) In the event specified in the relevant infectious animal disease control rules, the Veterinary and Food Board may, based on the results of a risk analysis, decide on the differences of the imposition of the restrictions established on the basis of subsections 45(1) and (2) of this Act, specifying the scope of application of the difference. - (2) At the request of the law enforcement authority specified in subsection 51 (2) of this Act, a person will submit to the authority the decision specified in subsection (1) of this section or an officially certified copy

-$\S~45^3$.
+§ 45.
 Measures for controlling infectious animal disease in event of suspicion and outbreak of infectious animal disease